|(My back yard)|

 Are you saved?
+Rescued?
+Redeemed?

-This salvation is not simply a decision made at an individual point in time.
+Salvation is not simply a decision made at an individual point in time.
 It is better understood as being ushered into an alternative world of existential spaciousness.
 Philip Yancey writes:

 "Eugene Peterson points out that “the root meaning in Hebrew of salvation is to be broad, to become spacious, to enlarge.
 It carries the sense of deliverance from an existence that has become compressed, confined and cramped.”
 God wants to set us free, to make it possible for us to live open and loving lives with God and our neighbors.
 “I run in the path of your commands, for you have set my heart free,” wrote the psalmist.""
 (Yancey, Vanishing Grace: What Ever Happened to the Good News?, p.
 80)

+God saved me from my solitary confinement.
+For that I am eternally grateful.
 What I formerly thought was freedom was bondage; what I viewed as bondage was freedom.
 I am free, in so many emotional, spiritual, and psychological ways.
-God saved me from my solitary confinement.
-For that I am eternally grateful.